kvnptl/yolo-inference-onnx/README.md

 ./yolo_inference
 ```

-Note: there is also a header file `include/yolo_inference.hpp` which contains the inference function.
+(OPTIONAL) Note: there is also a header file `include/yolo_inference.hpp` which contains the inference function.
 You can use that function in your own code if you want.
 </details>

 <!-- ### Python -->